-Her previous experience includes the role of a visiting researcher at Delft University of Technology, Faculty of Technology, Policy and Management, an assistant professor at the Faculty of Computing and researcher in the Innovation Laboratory of University of Latvia, and IT-expert at the Latvian Biomedical Research and Study Centre, BBMRI-ERIC Latvian National Node, where she was involved in six ERDF and Horizon 2020 projects with a focus on data management and software engineering.
-She also has worked on preparing and submitting research proposals at both national, regional and international levels (ERDF, Horizon 2020, CHANSE and national funding programs).
+Her previous experience includes the role of a visiting researcher at Delft University of Technology, Faculty of Technology, Policy and Management, visiting lecturer at Otto-von-Guericke University Magdeburg (Department for Technical & Business Information Systems), an assistant professor at the Faculty of Computing and researcher in the Innovation Laboratory of University of Latvia, and IT-expert at the Latvian Biomedical Research and Study Centre, BBMRI-ERIC Latvian National Node, where she was involved in ERDF and Horizon 2020 projects with a focus on data management and software engineering.
+She also has worked on preparing and submitting research proposals at both national, regional and international levels (ERDF, Erasmus+, Horizon 2020, CHANSE, COST, and national funding programs).
 She also acted as an advisor for the Institute for Social and Political Studies (University of Latvia).
+In the period of 2021-2024(5) she also served as expert of the Latvian Council of Sciences in three areas – Engineering and Technology-Electrical Engineering, Electronics, Information and Communication Technologies (ICT), and Social Sciences – Economics and Business, and she was part of European Open Science Cloud Task Force “FAIR Metrics and Data quality” (2021-2024).

 Recent Employment History